St Mellons: Facilities

-The other complex, located approximately one mile away, has Shamrat (an Indian Restaurant), a Boots Chemist, doctor's surgery and two previously empty supermarket units which once belonged to Hyper Value and Kwik Save until both companies went into liquidation in 2006 and 2007.
-These have now been occupied by a What! store.
-Further to the east, near the A48(M) Junction, there is the 3 star St Mellons Hotel and Spa, the St Mellons Golf Club, The Heron Marsh (no longer called The Heron Marsh) public house, and the Blue Diamond Garden centre complex.
+The other complex, located approximately one mile away, has among others, two previously empty supermarket units which once belonged to Hyper Value and Kwik Save until both companies went into liquidation in 2006 and 2007.
+On this site now sits the What! shop which uses the two previous Kwik Save and Hyper Value.

 There are a number of sports and leisure facilities dotted around the district, including floodlit outdoor courts, playing fields and children's play parks (at least two children's play areas had the equipment removed and nature took over)as well as community centres (now demolished), a bowls club (now demolished), job centre and St Mellons Library.
 There is also Hendre Lake Park; a park and man-made lake popular with local fishermen situated near the mainline railway.